Piping and Instrumentation Diagram

 Image of PID.

-The PID is initiated at the very beginning, sees adjustment and development throughout the entire execution process up to construction and commissioning of the plant, and will potentially still be referred to for operation and service works decades after the plant was handed over to the operator.
+The PID is initiated at the very beginning, sees adjustment and development throughout the entire execution process up to construction and commissioning of the plant, and is potentially still referred to for operation and service works decades after the handover of the plant to the operator.
+It is the most important document of a plant building project, reflecting the quality of the execution process to a high degree and as such requiring special care and attention.

 Technical Data